createreactapp/createreactapp.github.io/_docs/24-inject-data-from-the-server-into-the-page.md

 last_modified_at: 2018-05-18T15:58:49-04:00
 ---

-Similarly to the previous section, you can leave some placeholders in the HTML that inject global variables, for example:
+Similarly to the [next section](/use-global-variables), you can leave some placeholders in the HTML that inject global variables, for example:

 ```
 <!doctype html>